Documentation

 .

-In this section, we will use the Tanzu Community Edition
+In this section, we will use the Tanzu Community Edition package repository.

 TIP: In this Carvel website you will find a list of Carvel Packages and Package Repositories that are available to open-source users.